› Mexican Dresses

 Mexican embroidered dresses are usually colorful, simple and ethnically handcrafted.

-There are many regions where you can find original, authentic Mexican embroidered dresses; but the most famous are from the states of Puebla, Oaxaca, Chiapas and Yucatan.
+There are many regions where you can find original, authentic Mexican embroidered dresses; but the most famous are from the states of Puebla, Oaxaca, Chiapas and Yucatan

 Folkloric and Typical Mexican Dresses